 After planting a garden, we expect to be surrounded by a lush and green landscape.
 But sometimes, that is not the case, and we are surprised to see our beloved plants turning yellow, despite the care we give them.
-This yellowing is caused by the low production of chlorophyll which is responsible for the green color.
+The yellowing is caused by the low production of chlorophyll which is responsible for the green color.
 Fortunately, this is not a permanent problem and can be remedied once you identify the cause.
-Here is a list of the possible reasons your plants’ leaves are turning yellow.
+Here is a list of the possible reasons your plants’ leaves turn yellow.

 #1 Leaf yellowing caused by watering problems

-Balanced watering is crucial to maintain a healthy landscape.
+Balanced watering is crucial to maintaining a healthy landscape.
 Excessive water and lack of water are equally damaging to plants.
 Plants need light, water, and Co2 for their cells to turn these raw materials into sugars.
 A healthy plant should be able to make more food than it needs to sustain its livelihood.

 Sometimes new gardeners get too excited and overwater their plants, thinking they are doing them good.
 In other cases, nature could be the reason for overwatering with continuous rainfall.
 In both situations, the plants will show yellow leaves as a sign of suffering.

 When the soil is saturated with water, oxygen levels decrease, suffocating the micro-organism.
 Therefore, preventing them from doing their job of providing necessary nutrients to the plant.

 - Make sure your pots have enough drainage holes.

 - Use balanced soil that does not retain too much water.

 - Foliar feed instead of drenching the plants.